How to Do the T Push-Up

 Chances are that if you belong to a gym and lift weights, the push-up isn’t part of your routine.
 It’s a bodyweight move, after all, and thus inferior to loaded exercises, like the bench press, for building strength, right?

 Not necessarily, according to Danish researchers.
 In a study published in the Journal of Strength and Conditioning Research, they found that both the bench press and the push-up produce similar levels of muscle activation — and lead to similar gains in upper body strength — when performed at the same intensity (in the study, a six-repetition maximum).

-That’s reason enough to add the push-up back to your list of go-to exercises, and if you do the variation on this page, you’ll double down on its potential benefits.
+That’s reason enough to add the push-up back to your list of go-to exercises, and if you do the T push-up variation below, you’ll double down on its potential benefits.
 In addition to hammering your chest and triceps, the T push-up strengthens your shoulders and helps build rotational power in your core.